rosym-project/xQP-tasks-constraints/README.md

 The implementation follows few goals:
 1. Keep it light-weighted, easy to use, easy to deploy
 2. Reduce the dependencies to bare minimum
-3. Make it compliant easy to adjust if the end user wants to use it
+3. Make it compliant and easy to adjust if the end user wants to use it
    - as a binary
    - in a component based system (e.g., OROCOS, Microblx, etc.)
    - by conforming to certain standards